allvpv/asteroids/README.md

   <img src="gifgif.gif"/>
 </p>

 Game for DirectX programming course (2D part).
-Not spectacular but pretty nice for a game done in 3 days in very low-level API.
+Not very spectacular for sure but still pretty nice for a game done in 3 days in a very low-level API.

 ### Remarks for teacher